 - 4. Spread adhesive from the chalk line/straightedge out to approximately the width of two planks.
-Install the first row of starter planks along the chalk line/straightedge and secure into position with the tongue facing the starter wall.

-- NOTE: Proper alignment is critical.
+Install the first row of starter planks along the chalk line/straightedge and secure into position with the tongue facing the starter wall. - NOTE: Proper alignment is critical.
 Misaligned starter rows can cause side and end gaps to appear in proceeding rows of flooring.
-When you have the starter rows complete, you can begin the next row
+When you have the - Explain alignment is critical.
+Misaligned starter rows can cause side and end gaps to appear in proceeding rows of flooring.
+When you have the starter rows complete, you can begin the next row.

 5. When you are certain the first two starter rows are straight and secure, spread adhesive 2 to 3 feet wide across the length of the room.
 As a general rule, never spread more adhesive than can be covered in 30 to 45 minutes.
-If the adhesive has skinned over remove dired adhesive and trovel new adhesive.
+If the adhesive has skinned over remove dried adhesive and trowel new adhesive.

 6. Continue to install planks and push them into place.
 Place the tongue of the board into the grooves of installed boards and press into the adhesive.
 As you continue working across the floor try to maintain a six-inch minimum space between end joints.
-Randomly install different lengths to avoid a patterned appearance.

-NOTE: Never strike a rubber mallet or hammer directly on the flooring to engage the tongue-and-groove.
-This practice can damage the flooring and/or
+Randomly install different lengths to avoid a patterned appearance. - NOTE: Never strike a rubber mallet or hammer directly on the flooring to engage the tongue-and-groove.
+This practice can damage the flooring and/or - the finish.

-- the innish.

 7. Remove the adhesive from the surface of the installed flooring as you work this will help to save time.
 A damp rag with water or mineral spirits will remove adhesive.
 Frequently change towels to avoid leaving a haze on the flooring surface.
-DO NOT use water to remove Urethane adhesives from the finish. - finish.
+DO NOT use water to remove Urethane adhesives from the finish.

+- finish.